 Brisbane born soprano Ayșe Göknur Shanal is one of Australia’s most versatile classical singers.
 She has performed in England, USA, Germany, France, Ireland, Japan and Turkey.
 As the Dame Joan Sutherland Scholar, she studied at London's prestigious Royal College of Music and was an adjunct member of the Lindemann Young Artist Development Program at the Metropolitan Opera in New York.

 Ayșe has won many prestigious awards and scholarships including the Australian Singing Competition, the Dame Joan Sutherland Scholarship and Award, Opera Foundation Australia’s Metropolitan Opera Award (New York), McDonald’s Operatic Aria, the Queens Trust for Young Australians, Symphony Australia’s Young Performers Award (Vocal Category), and the Sonderpreis der Loreley-Festspiele at the Neue Stimmen International Singing Competition (Germany).

 Ayșe has collaborated with Australian and international composers, including Ross Fiddes, Paul Terracini, Michael Williams, Erberk Eryilmaz, Yiğit Kolat, Reza Vali, Diana Blom, John Wayne Dixon and Phillip Wilcher.
 She played a significant role in developing and performing major vocal works for the commemoration of the ANZAC Centenary in both Australia and the United States.

-Ayșe has appeared as a principal artist with Opera Australia and Turkish State Opera.
+Ayșe has appeared as a guest artist with Opera Australia and Turkish State Opera.
 She has performed at the Aldeburgh Festival (UK) and the Sydney Festival, and has been featured as a soloist with the Symphony Orchestras of Sydney, Queensland, Melbourne, Adelaide, West Australia, and with the Australian Haydn Ensemble.